 FIND MORE GARDEN PROJECTS

-This project was taken from The Winter Garden by Emma Hardy, published by CICO Books, and available at Amazon.
+This project is from The Winter Garden by Emma Hardy, published by CICO Books, and available at Amazon.

 - A large glass jar